dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?
-CSV (Comma-Separated Values) files are a common data exchange format that represents tabular data in plain text, using commas to separate individual values.
-Programmers work with CSV files to import, export, and manipulate data with ease across various applications and services, as it is a simple, widely supported format compatible with spreadsheet applications, databases, and programming languages.

 ## How to:
 Working with CSV files in C# can be accomplished through the `System.IO` namespace for basic operations, and for more complex manipulations or to handle larger files seamlessly, one might consider third-party libraries like `CsvHelper`.
 Below are examples of how to read from and write to CSV files using both approaches.